 - Hdc2tog (half double crochet 2 together) – yarn over, insert your hook into the indicated st, yarn over, pull up a loop.
 Yarn over, insert your hook into the NEXT st. Yarn over, pull up a loop.
 Yarn over, pull through all 5 loops on your hook.

-- The body of the bag and the straps will be made holding TWO strands of yarn.
+- The body of the bag and the backpack strap will be made holding TWO strands of yarn.
 Every other piece is made using one strand.

 - The ch 1 or ch 2 at the beginning of each round or row DOES NOT count as a st.